cepharum/hitchy/docs-source/api/README.md

 Hitchy's core supports so called _common module pattern_ when _discovering_ plugins and their components.

 :::warning Discovering Modules?
 In Hitchy _discovering_ a module is different from _requiring_ it.
-The term discovery refers to Hitchy's capability of [loading a module during bootstrap](../internals/architecture-basics.md#discovering-plugins).
-In opposition to that any code of your application may still `require()` modules though **this is going to have some negative side effects when relying on _common module pattern_**.
+The term discovery refers to Hitchy's capability of [automatically loading a module during bootstrap](../internals/architecture-basics.md#discovering-plugins).
+In opposition to that any code of your application may still `require()` modules though **this is going to have some negative side effects for modules relying on _common module pattern_**.
 :::

 The common module pattern is a convention allowing any complying module to export a function instead of its API.
 This function is invoked by Hitchy's bootstrap code to retrieve the actual API of the module: